rust-lang/rfcs/text/0000-async-stream.md

 However, the core methods alone are extremely unergonomic.
 You can't even iterate over the items coming out of the stream.
-Therefore, we include a few minimal convenience methods that are not dependent on any unstable features.
-Most notably, next
+Therefore, we include a few minimal convenience methods that are not dependent on any unstable features, such as `next`.

 ```rust
 /// A future that advances the stream and returns the next value.